trimble-oss/tc-dotnet-sdk-docs/documentation/Developer Guide - Data.md

     }

 To update a file with new content, the _UpdateFileAsync()_ method should be used.
 Your app should not directly modify files in local storage.

+### <a name="embedded-files">Embedded file attachments</a>

+The embedded file attachments featue allow to add files to projects as attachments to ToDos without making them visible as part of the project file hierarhy.
+Such files don't appear in any folder.

+How to add embedded attachment:

+    var issue = storage.Todos.Insert(
+		new LocalModels.Todo
+		{
+	        Type = "Issue",
+	        Text = "Lokalni opis " + Guid.NewGuid(),
+	    });

+    string filepath = ...;
+    using (var stream = File.OpenRead(filepath))
+	{
+        var file = await storage.Attachments.EmbedFileAsync(issue, "Embedded 1", stream);
+    }

+How to push attachments.
+`PushAsync` operation pushes also attachments and pushes local only attachments on demand and creates all needed links

+    await storage.Todos.PushAsync(remoteStorage);

+How to pull attachments.

+`PullAsync` operation pulls also all attachments descriptors for them.
+But it doesn't pull attached entities (soft links are created).

+    await storage.Todos.PullAsync(remoteStorage);
+    // Next line will pull descriptors all missed embedded attached files await storage.Files.RefreshAsync(remoteStorage);
+    // as usual file content need to be pulled separately as well

+Otherwise from consumer point of view embedded files are normal instances of `LocalFile` class.

+    var embeddedFile = storage.Files[attachment.Identifier];

+The `IStorage.Files` collection contains all files including the embedded files, but embedded files are filtered out by default when you enumerate the IStorage.Files collection (to keep backward compatibility).
+To enumerate embedded files following methods can be used:

+    var embeddedFiles = storage.Files.Embedded;
+    var allFiles = storage.Files.IncludeEmbedded;

 ## <a name="sharing-data">Sharing data</a>